 Cumulative Incremental Backup

 ImportantFor deletion purposes, cumulative incremental backups are treated the same as normal ones.
-An incremental backup is part of a dependency chain and can only be deleted after the full backup it depends on also expires.
-This means incremental backups may be retained longer than their individual settings suggest.
-Therefore, configure your backup cycle and retention period carefully to manage storage.
+They form a dependency chain and can only be deleted after the full backup they depend on expires.
+This may extend retention beyond individual settings.
+Configure your backup cycle and retention period carefully.
 For more information, see How does Cloud Backup clear expired database backup files?

 Log Backup

-Log Backup enables Point-in-Time Recovery (PITR), allowing you to restore a database to a specific moment.
+Enables Point-in-Time Recovery (PITR) — restore a database to any specific moment.

-Point-in-Time Recovery (PITR): The primary benefit is restoring data to a precise moment, such as right before an error occurred.
+Point-in-Time Recovery (PITR): Restore data to a precise moment, such as right before an error occurred.

 High frequency: Backups can be scheduled frequently, with a minimum cycle of every 10 minutes.

-ImportantA log backup is part of a backup chain and depends on the most recent full backup.
-This means the full backup will not be deleted until all log backups that depend on it have expired.
+ImportantLog backups depend on the most recent full backup, which is retained until all dependent log backups expire.
 Plan your retention policy carefully to manage storage costs.
 For more information, see How does Cloud Backup clear expired database backup files?

 Configure the backup settings and click Next.